-The standard method works with whole pixels, as seen above, to resize, warp and reposition them into a new coordinate system.
+The inverse, bilinear method works with whole pixels, as seen above, to resize, warp and reposition them into a new coordinate system.

 Pixels in images are an array of adjacent rectangles of the specified X and Y size, not warped rhomboid shapes with spaces in between, so the result image (represented by the grid above) creates pixels by interpolating pixel values, whatever those values represent, such as height or colors, from our thought experiment pixel shapes.

-When we use the direct sub-pixel method, we can imagine that each individual starting pixel is sub-divided into smaller units, each of which can be independently converted into the new coordinate system.
+When we use the forward, average method, we can imagine that each individual starting pixel is sub-divided into smaller units, each of which can be independently converted into the new coordinate system.

-The direct sub-pixel method works with smaller subunits, as seen above.
+The forward, average method works with smaller subunits, as seen above.
 We can imagine how using many more, smaller sections allows the coordinate transformation mathematics to apply more accurate and detailed transformations, instead of averaging out the calculations to the full size of the original pixels.

-The resulting image is still going to consist of the same size pixels as if we had used the standard method, but each result pixel can be interpolated from a greater number of contributing parts.
+The resulting image nonetheless will consist of the same size pixels as if we had used the inverse, bilinear method, but each result pixel can be interpolated from a greater number of contributing parts.
 This provides a more accurate result from the coordinate transformation and interpolation.

-While the direct sub-pixel method provides more accurate results of coordinate system transformations, the standard method is still very good, and in many uses there will be no visible difference between the two.
+While the forward, average method provides more accurate results of coordinate system transformations, the inverse, bilinear method is still very good, and in many cases there will be no visible difference between the two.

-We can see the differences between the standard and the direct sub-pixel methods by re-projecting our sample image from NAD83 / Indiana East projection it uses into Pseudo Mercator.
+We can see the differences between the inverse, bilinear and the forward, average methods by re-projecting our sample image from NAD83 / Indiana East projection it uses into Pseudo Mercator.

-In the examples that follow, the standard method examples use the non-default nearest neighbor interpolation method, which in this particular image does the best job of producing jagged, pixelated edges.
-We deliberately use the worst choice in interpolation method to emphasize the difference between standard and direct sub-pixel, since the difference using bilinear is so subtle it can be difficult to see in zoomed out illustrations like those used in this documentation.
+In the examples that follow, we use the inverse, nearest method for examples, since the inverse, nearest method uses nearest neighbor interpolation and not bilinear interpolation.
+Nearest neighbor interpolation with this particular image tends to produce more jagged, pixelated edges than bilinear interpolation.
+We deliberately use the worst choice in interpolation method to emphasize the difference between inverse, nearest and forward, average, since the difference using inverse, bilinear is so subtle it can be difficult to see in zoomed out illustrations like those used in this documentation.

 We start with a zoomed in view of the base of the monument and surrounding walkway.

-We reproject to Pseudo Mercator using the standard method to create the image at left below, and then we reproject to Pseudo Mercator using the direct sub-pixel method, using 1 pixel division, to create the image at right below.
+We reproject to Pseudo Mercator using the inverse, nearest method to create the image at left below, and then we reproject to Pseudo Mercator using the forward, average method, using 1 pixel division, to create the image at right below.

-The magenta arrow in the illustration at left shows how the standard method resulted in a slightly jagged edge to the walkway, while the direct sub-pixel method resulted in a smoother, better interpolated edge.
+The magenta arrow in the illustration at left shows how the inverse, nearest method resulted in a slightly jagged edge to the walkway, while the forward, average method resulted in a smoother, better interpolated edge.

-We can again reproject to Pseudo Mercator using the direct sub-pixel method, using 2 pixel divisions, to create the image at above right.
+We can again reproject to Pseudo Mercator using the forward, average method, using 2 pixel divisions, to create the image at above right.
 The 1 pixel division result is repeated at above left, for easy comparison.
 For this image, there is no evident difference between using 1 and 2 pixel divisions.

 The 2 divisions view shows no evident difference from the 1 division view.

-The more radically different the new coordinate system, the more we will normally see a difference between using the standard method and the direct sub-pixel method.
+The more radically different the new coordinate system, the more we will normally see a difference between using the inverse, nearest method and the forward, average method.